 If you can find meaning and significance in a small incident, that can be incredibly compelling for your readers.
 Drawing from your ordinary experiences to illustrate a larger point will make your essay all the more personal and revealing.
 Remember, the value of your essay is much more in how you write about your experiences than what experiences you write about.

-Once you’ve selected a topic for your essay, you need to figure out how to develop an essay from it that is technically skillful, compelling to the reader, and true to the vision of yourself that you’re working to portray in your application.
+Once you’ve selected a topic, you need to figure out how to develop an essay from it that is technically skillful, compelling to the reader, and true to the vision of yourself that you’re working to portray in your application.

 To write a truly effective college essay, you’ll need to focus not on depicting and describing an event or issue in your life, but on expressing your personal experience or perspective in an interesting manner.
 The value of the experience and the point in writing about it lies not necessarily in what happened, but how it affected you, and in how you analyze and consider that effect.